EnsicoinDevs/ensicoin-relay/README.md

 # ensicoin-relay
-Realying all incomming messages to a list of know nodes
+Relaying all incomming messages to a list of known nodes

+Dependencies:

+	asio (non boost)
+	spdlog